 These pages will lead you to how I can provide you with a personalised approach in supporting you with your emotional wellbeing and personal development.
 To find out more, please take a look around and read about how I can be of help.
 Click here to have a look at my blogs on wellbeing

 How counselling can help

 Counselling can provide help and support in a variety of ways.
-Many seek counselling due to events or circumstances, which may have led to overwhelming challenge or confusion.
-The emotional impact caused as a result needs to be addressed to enhance the quality of their lives.
-If left unchecked these can affect their wellbeing.
+If events or circumstances, which may have led to overwhelming challenge or confusion is impacting your life, it needs to be addressed to enhance the quality of your life.
+If left unchecked these can affect your wellbeing.

-Others seek counselling not because they are depressed or traumatized or vulnerable but to finding meaning and purpose, improve their loving relationships or simply because they would like support in achieving the personal growth they are striving for.
+You may choose to seek counselling not because you are depressed or traumatised or vulnerable but to find meaning and purpose, improve your relationships or simply because you would like support in achieving the personal growth you are striving for.

-I offer a free telephone consultation of up to 20 mins so you can ask any questions you may have and gain an understanding of how you might get the most out of our working relationship.
+If you are experiencing difficulties, contact me!
+I am offering a free initial 20 min session by telephone You can talk to me about your concerns and how we can work together.
+You can ask any questions you may have and gain an understanding of how you might get the most out of our working relationship.
 There will be no pressure or obligation to book further sessions unless you wish to.

 My training in many different approaches enables me to bring together elements of different theories and ways of working.
 This is based on the idea that each person is an individual so one type of therapy doesn't fit everyone.
 I use a Person-Centred approach as a basis of my counselling practice and bring in other theories such as Cognitive Behavioural Therapy, Gestalt and working creatively to ensure that my approach is flexible and tailored to the needs of each individual.